 What is a WiFi Security Camera System?

-A wifi security camera system is a network of surveillance cameras that transmit video and audio data over your local wireless network (WiFi) to a central hub or directly to the cloud.
+A WiFi security camera system is a network of surveillance cameras that transmit video and audio data over your local wireless network (WiFi) to a central hub or directly to the cloud.
 Unlike traditional wired systems that require physical cables to connect each camera to a recording device, WiFi cameras only need a power source and a stable connection to your router.
 This fundamental difference makes them incredibly versatile and much easier to install for the average homeowner or small business owner.

 The core components typically include: